Keonbe/Termux-Setup-Script/README.md

 # Termux-Setup-Script
 This Repo is for testing purposes only
+As of 2025, This repo is unmaintained

 ## How to install
 Install git